 Fold in a few tablespoons of visions for the future

 End your video by appealing to your learners, new and old, to think about the new cycle as an opportunity to push the project in new directions.
 Both as individual learners and as a community.

-The Brainado 2018 launch video ends with a collage of student interviews that had been produced over the previous two years.
+The Brainado 2018 launch video ends with a collage of student interviews we produced over the previous two years.
 The collage consists entirely of faces, the faces of students the new and old learners might recognize, as a celebration of the power of their storytelling.

 And it asks the question: “Where will Brainado go next?”